notmuch/notmuch/doc/man7/notmuch-sexp-queries.rst

 NOTES
 =====

-.. [#macro-details] Technically macros impliment lazy evaluation and
+.. [#macro-details] Technically macros implement lazy evaluation and
                     lexical scope.
 There is one top level scope containing all macro definitions, but all
                     parameter definitions are local to a given macro.